microconfig/microconfig/README.md

 server.port=6761
 ip=10.12.172.11
 ```
 So if you change service-discovery port, all dependent services will get this update.

 Microconfig has another approach to store service's ip.
 We will discuss it later.
-For now it better to set ip property inside service-discovery config file.
+For now, it's better to set ip property inside service-discovery config file.

 Microconfig syntax for placeholders ${**componentName**@**propertyName**}.
 Microconfig forces to specify component name(folder).
 This syntax match better than just prop name
 (like ${serviceDiscoveryPortName}), because it makes it obvious based on what placeholder will be resolved and where to find initial placeholder value.